 Any Impact 100 member can serve on the Impact 100 grant review team after receiving basic training.
 Our grant leadership team is composed of Impact 100 Seattle members committed to addressing some of the unhealthy power dynamics in traditional philanthropy.
 As the organization grows, we expect the size and composition of this group to change as well.

 If your organization meets all the criteria your organization is eligible to apply again - regardless of past grant award status.
-Each year, all applications are reviewed on the basis of the information they provide during the application process.
-The grant review committee is new each year and prior knowledge of applicant organizations should not be assumed.
+Each year, all applications are reviewed based on the information they provide during the current application process.
+The grant review committee is new each year and knowledge of prior applications will not be used in the review process.

-Each grant cycle is different as there are different organizations being reviewed, and different women serve on the grant review team.
+Each grant cycle is different as there are different organizations being reviewed, and different women serve on the grant review team each year.
 The grant review team reads each of the submitted applications to determine how closely the organizations align with our grant criteria.
 From there, the organizations that most closely align are discussed, and we reach a consensus on which organizations should advance to the next round.
-If you are interested in feedback regarding your organization’s application, please contact us in June at the end of the grant cycle.
-We will be happy to share anything we can.

-Please understand, the needs in our community are well beyond what our organization can support - we are unable to fund many deserving organizations.
+Please understand, the needs in our community are well beyond what our organization can support - we are unable to fund all deserving organizations.

 When you submit your application, you will be directed to a new page indicating that your application is complete.
 If you do not move to this page, check the application to ensure that all required fields are complete.
 Incomplete fields will be highlighted in red.
 You will receive an email message from applications@impact100seattle.org containing the details of your application.
 Please check your junk mail if you do not receive it.